What is a Roll Forming Machine

 Roll Form Dies (above) are precision made for each job.
 Each station (below) might have a unique roller die, which progressively bends the sheet metal as it is drawn between the rollers.
 This allows for very clean forming of the metal into profiles.
 Of course the shapes are basically straight profiles.
 Sometime symmetrical, but not necessarily.

-A Roll Formed Part The successive rolling through the roller dies allows for profiles that are closed or open.
+The successive rolling through the roller dies allows for profiles that are closed or open.
 These profiles have enormous application in manufacturing, commercial building, aerospace and other applications.
 Parts can be fabricated from aluminum through 6 gauge steel (1/2″ thick).
 They are rigid, with very high strength.

 Additional operations can “pre-punch” holes in precise locations for mounting holes or to reduce weight of the final shape.
 “Notching” is another operation that can either punch through or punch part of the metal out from the surface.